 Emergencies and disasters can happen anywhere, anytime, to anyone.
 They can happen quickly and without warning.
 Understanding how emergencies and disasters can impact your family is critical.
-Each person's and family's need are different, but everyone can take steps to put a plan in place to prepare the unthinkable.
+Each person's and family's needs are different, but everyone can take steps to put a plan in place to prepare for the unthinkable.

 How to Make a Plan

 Your family may not be together if a disaster occurs, so it is important to plan in advance.
 The following tips are critical to consider when making your plan: